Skip to main content

 Congratulations!
 You've successfully developed a widget for EverShop.
 You can now create instances of your widget from the admin panel and display them on your storefront.

-Step 8: Build Your Extension And Run Your Project In Production Mode
+Step 8: Build and Run in Production Mode

 npm run compile